elba7r/system/erpnext/docs/user/videos/learn/report-builder.md

 **Duration: 4:27**

-This tutorial covers creating custom reports in ERPNext using Report Builder.
+This tutorial covers creating custom reports in Revalue using Report Builder.